2026-02-09 04:25:38

 CSS Anchor Positioning is still relatively new, and support is rolling out across browsers.
 Before using this technique in production, it’s worth checking current support status or adding a progressive enhancement fallback.

-You can use the Baseline widget below to see the latest support details for anchor positioning across engines:
+You can use the Baseline widget below to see the latest support details for anchor positioning across engines, and upvote the feature you want to see become interoperable across major browsers:

 Progress Bar Labels with CSS Anchor Positioning appeared first on 1A23 Blog.